OrianaVenture/VentureValheim/Progression/README.md

 ## Changelog

+### 0.0.27

+* Bug fix for blocking taming not always working correctly, not comparing correct prefab name so getting false negatives
+* Small qol refactors (see github for full commit)

 ### 0.0.26

 * Added new config option AutoScaleIgnoreOverrides for ignoring the yaml file when using the auto-scaling feature.